 - Run the Document Routing Agent.

-- Sign in by using your Microsoft Azure Active Directory (Azure AD)/Dynamics AX credentials.
+- Sign in by using your Microsoft Azure Active Directory (Azure AD) or Finance and Operations credentials.

 - View and verify your settings and printers by clicking the appropriate menu items.